MicrosoftDocs/customer-insights/ci-docs/connect-power-query.md

 1. Select **Transform data**.

-1. The **Power Query - Edit queries** dialog lets you review and refine the data.
+1. Review and refine your data in the **Power Query - Edit queries** page.
 The entities that the systems identified in your selected data source appear in the left pane.

    :::image type="content" source="media/data-manager-configure-edit-queries.png" alt-text="Edit queries dialog":::

-1. You can also transform your data.
+1. Transform your data.
 Select an entity to edit or transform.
 Use the options in the Power Query window to apply transformations.
 Each transformation is listed under **Applied steps**.
 Power Query provides numerous [pre-built transformation](/power-query/power-query-what-is-power-query#transformations) options.

+   > [!IMPORTANT]
-   We recommend you use the following transformations:
+   > We recommend you use the following transformations:
+   >

-   - If you're ingesting data from a CSV file, the first row often contains headers.
+   > - If you're ingesting data from a CSV file, the first row often contains headers.
 Go to **Transform** and select **Use first row as headers**.
-   - Ensure the data type is set appropriately.
+   > - Ensure the data type is set appropriately and matches the data.
 For example, for date fields, select a date type.

 1. To add additional entities to your data source in the **Edit queries** dialog, go to **Home** and select **Get data**.
 Repeat steps 5-10 until you have added all entities for this data source.
 If you have a database that includes multiple datasets, each dataset is its own entity.